-- A.9 No exceedance of the Action and Limit Levels of 24-hour TSP and 1-hour TSP monitoring were recorded during the reporting month. - A.10 No complaint and non-compliance was received in the reporting month. - A.11 No summon or prosecution was received in this reporting month. - A.12 No reporting changes were revised in this reporting month. - A.13 A summary of the construction activities to be undertaken in the in the next reporting month is listed below:
+- A.9 No exceedance of the Action and Limit Levels of 24-hour TSP and 1-hour TSP monitoring were recorded during the reporting month. - A.10 No complaint or non-compliance was received in the reporting month. - A.11 No notification of summons and prosecution was received in the reporting period. - A.12 A summary of Construction Activities provided by Contractor in next reporting month is listed below: